iominh/minhongrails.github.io/_posts/2013-05-25-mysql-play-and-scala.md

 in between reloads of the server (imagine a server crash or simply updating your application -- you'll lose all your data!).

-Unfortunately, switching from H2 to MySQL actually was not a trivial task.
-The Play database evolution initialization scripts and models for the Computer Database sample actually do not work for MySQL, so there's some effort required in migrating databases.
+Unfortunately, switching from H2 to MySQL was not a trivial task.
+The Play evolution scripts and models for the Computer Database sample actually do not work for MySQL, so there's some effort required in migrating databases.
 Luckily, before doing any significant work I did a Google search and came across an <a href="https://github.com/opensas/openshift-play2-computerdb" target="_blank">Openshift github repo</a>